 If your fiberglass door is older and worn, or if it has a very shiny, slick or varnished surface, it should be primed.
 Clean and sand the door first, and remove any loose finish.
 Look for a bonding primer and make sure it's specified for exterior use unless your fiberglass door is inside.
 Bonding primers come in several formulas.
 They can be oil-, shellac- or water-based.
 Oil-based primer tends to be slower to dry.
 Shellac- and water-based primers dry very quickly and under good drying conditions can be painted within a few hours with either acrylic or alkyd paint.
 Remember that you can have primer tinted to cut down on the finish coats, although you should aim for two coats of your finish paint for the best looks and durability.

-Stain and Varnish
+4. Gel Stain and Clear Varnish

 Some fiberglass doors can be stained with gel stain, then protected with clear varnish.
 Done well, such treatment can make a fiberglass door look like natural wood.
 Gel stain is applied with a brush or rag, and creative types can use wood-graining tools to create an even more authentic look.
 Once the stain is dry, apply at least three coats of clear protective finish.
 While it's a bit more time-consuming than painting, the results are worth it--and you can always paint over it later if you're not thrilled with the effect.